Bilinear Autoencoders

 Technique

 Sparse autoencoders are the standard tool to find interpretable features within model activations in unsupervised fashion.
-Yet, due to its architecture, their analysis is constrained to the precise extracted feature basis.
+Yet, due to their architecture, analysis is constrained to the precise extracted feature basis.
 Consequently, it is highly difficult to combine these features into higher-order structures like manifolds.

 This paper introduces a sparse autoencoder variant that can extract superposed features, while remaining linearly analyzable.
 We achieve this by linearly reconstructing the quadratic input space (), effectively decomposing the activations into polynomial factors.
 These polynomial factors can be analyzed, for instance using SVD, to find further structure within the autoencoder.
 We use this toward automated extraction of subspaces that are likely to contain interesting manifolds.